 For example, numerous, complex attacks against smaller, non-systemically important firms could have grave implications for data integrity and investor confidence, impacting market integrity and efficiency.
-In addition, smaller firms, which may not have the resources for robust cyber-defence, could be used by cyber-criminals as a way to gain access to information or manipulate systems of larger, systemically important firms (e.g. that they service or supply through outsourcing).
+In addition, smaller firms, which may not have the resources for robust cyber-defence,114 could be used by cyber-criminals as a way to gain access to information or manipulate systems of larger, systemically important firms (e.g. that they service or supply through outsourcing).
 Such a pattern of attack may be difficult to detect and mitigate without high levels of awareness and transparency of the threat landscape across securities market actors, including the smaller ones.

 Another example could include an incredibly sophisticated and disruptive attack against only a few targets.
 By limiting the victims, the attack may be able to evade detection from standard cyber-security tools long enough to cause damage.
-If the aim of the attack is to cripple access, and Government Sponsored Enterprises, Hearing on "Cyber Threats to Capital Markets and Corporate Accounts", June 1, 2012
+If the aim of the attack is to cripple access, availability and functionality of markets, attacks may target providers of essential and non-substitutable services or systemically important (and interconnected) institutions.
+Cyber-criminals could feel confidence in constructing a particularly destructive attack if there is a negligible change of being caught and facing ramifications.